horizonlinux/horizon/README.md

 ### 64-bit AMD/Intel

-Configure the channel in the `etc/terraform.conf` (stable, daily), then run:
+See what is the release name of release you want to build, then run:

 ```sh
 docker run --rm --privileged -it \